hyperledger/iroha-2-docs/src/guide/rust.md

 ## 5. Registering and minting assets

-Iroha has been built with few underlying assumptions about what the assets need to be.
+Iroha has been built with few [underlying assumptions](./objects/assets.md) about what the assets need to be in terms of their value type and characteristics (fungible or non-fungible, mintable or non-mintable).

-The assets can be fungible (every £1 is exactly the same as every other £1), or non-fungible (a £1 bill signed by the Queen of Hearts is not the same as a £1 bill signed by the King of Spades), mintable (you can make more of them) and non-mintable (you can only specify their initial quantity in the genesis block).

-Additionally, the assets have different underlying value types.
-Specifically, we have `AssetValueType.Quantity`, which is effectively an unsigned 32-bit integer, a `BigQuantity`, which is an unsigned 128-bit integer, and `Fixed`, which is a positive (though signed) 64-bit fixed-precision number with nine significant digits after the decimal point.
-All three types can be registered as either **mintable** or **non-mintable**.

-Now, let's get back to coding.
 To register an asset, we first construct an `iroha_data_model::asset::DefinitionId` like so:

 ```rust